Down Mexico Way

 Samuel looked appeased, “Well that sounds reasonable and a lot safer.
 And I’m glad that you came here last night instead of sleeping out on the range like sometimes our new cowboy does.”

-Ava lifted her eyebrows at the cavalier hand signal and name that Samuel indicated as he pointed at his brother.
+Isabella lifted her eyebrows at the cIsabellalier hand signal and name that Samuel indicated as he pointed at his brother.

 “I’m not a new cowboy.
 I’ve always been a cowboy.
 I just took up soldiering as a hobby.
 I’m just checking the border as my hobby masters assigned.”